Detroit Historic District Commission FAQ

 How do I know what colors to paint my house?

 The Commission has a publication called Detroit Historic Districts Style and Color Guide that gives the acceptable colors depending on the style of the house.
 Color charts and instructions are provided by the Commission staff.
-The color guidelines, as well as the complete Style and Color Guide, are available on the HDC's website.
+The Paint and Color Guidelines, as well as the complete Individual Color Systems, are available on the HDC's website.

 Does the Commission review what I do to the back of my house?